You want smart political talk without the meltdowns?

 And I think John brought up a very good question.

-I think beyond that, during the time that they knew all of these kickbacks, briberies and schemes were going on, there was also a huge open concern among congressional representatives and people who were opposing the deal then because of Russia's very intimate relationship with Iran and the concerns there that they were supplying military uh capabilities to Iran.
+I think beyond that, during the time that they knew all of these kickbacks, briberies, and schemes were going on, there was also a huge open concern among congressional representatives and people who were opposing the deal then because of Russia's very intimate relationship with Iran and the concerns there that they were supplying military capabilities to Iran.

 What was going to happen to the uranium?

-How far, you know, there were a lot of really valid questions and those questions were just swept under the rug.
+How far, you know, there were a lot of really valid questions.

-Yeah there's no doubt Sean they used the backdoor so that they wouldn't have to approve an export permit in the name of Iranium one.
+Yeah, there's no doubt, Sean, they used the back door so that they wouldn't have to approve an export permit in the name of Iranium One.

-I've talked to several members of Congress in the last couple of days and that revelation really speaks volumes about an effort to perhaps do this under the table in a way it wouldn't be detected.
+I've talked to several members of Congress in the last couple of days, and that revelation really speaks volumes about an effort to perhaps do this under the table in a way it wouldn't be detected.

 Stay right there.

-We'll continue John Solomon, Sarah Cour Carter, their work has been unbelievable and only now are they being proven to have been right now way ahead of the curve of anybody else and all of these stories now beginning to break ever so quickly.
+John Solomon, Sarah Carter, their work has been unbelievable, and only now are they being proven to have been right now way ahead of the curve of anybody else.

 It's now we've gotten to the quickening stage of this onion peeling process.